 The bad

 So one infamous example of the nonsense is the fake “golang-standards” - see github.com/golang-standards/project-layout/issues/117 and other closed issues for why it’s not a standard.
-Which led folks to come up with a counter point at github.com/go-standard/project-layout (which I contributed a few additions/corrections) but also got slack for having the word “standard” in it… so here you go, below is my opinion (based on decades of professional experience in many languages, including 7 years of go at top companies and OSS projects) - Some of the text comes from there:
+This led folks to come up with a counter point at github.com/go-standard/project-layout (which I contributed a few additions/corrections) but also got flak for having the word “standard” in it… so here you go, below is my opinion (based on decades of professional experience in many languages, including 7 years of go at top companies and OSS projects) - Some of the text comes from there:

 My Take